 The Ugandan Government has taken significant steps to advance its Disaster Risk Management (DRM) and climate resilience.
 Uganda's economic development framework and its 2010 Poverty Reduction Strategy Paper identified disaster management as one of the enabling sectors to achieve sustainable development.
-The Ministry of Disaster Preparedness and Refugees, part of the Office of the Prime Minister, facilitates collaboration among ministries, local governments, and communities for disaster preparedness and management.49 The country's Disaster Management Policy was adopted in 2011 and outlines DRM priorities, which include strengthening institutions and financing for climate change adaptation; developing multi-sectoral adaptation plans; implementing programs to reduce the socio-economic impact of climate change and natural disasters; and increasing community-level resilience to climate change.50
+The Ministry of Disaster Preparedness and Refugees, part of the Office of the Prime Minister, facilitates collaboration among ministries, local governments, and communities for disaster preparedness and management.
+The country's Disaster Management Policy was adopted in 2011 and outlines DRM priorities, which include strengthening institutions and financing for climate change adaptation; developing multi-sectoral adaptation plans; implementing programs to reduce the socio-economic impact of climate change and natural disasters; and increasing community-level resilience to climate change.
+The country is Disaster and increasing community-level resilience to climate change.

 The strategic DRM support provided to provinces and municipalities is enabling leaders to establish their own Disaster Prevention, Mitigation, and Response Committees and to develop and implement their own emergency and DRM plans.
 Capacity building support for disaster preparedness and management and post-disaster recovery is also being provided by bi-lateral partners.
-The integration of DRM criteria into building codes, regulations, and zoning laws is also underway to increase the resilience of education and health infrastructure.51
+The integration of DRM criteria into building codes, regulations, and zoning laws is also underway to increase the resilience of education and health infrastructure.